- Bill Gates engaged in a multi-year campaign to have himself and his foundation positioned as the world’s source of information on pandemics.

 “It was this nice full-color pamphlet about why patents don’t present an access problem, with the Gates Foundation logo at the bottom,” says Love.
 “It was strange, and I just thought, ‘OK, I guess this is what he’s doing now.’
 Looking back, that’s when the pharma-Gates consortium set the markers down on intellectual property.
 He’s been sticking his nose into every intellectual property debate since, telling everyone they can go to heaven by paying lip service to a few discounts to poor countries.”
 There are signs of overdue scrutiny of Gates’s role in public health and lifelong commitment to exclusive intellectual property rights.
 But so far these are blips.
 More common is the deference on display in a March 21 New York Times article about the U.S. government’s role in developing the mRNA vaccines now under the monopoly control of Moderna and Pfizer.
 When the piece turned to Gates’s inevitable cameo, the Times reporter was hovering right over the target—and somehow managed to miss wide by a mile.
 Instead of probing Gates’s central role in preserving this paradigm, the paper linked to gentle boilerplate about pricing and access found on the Gates Foundation website.
 In response to a request for comment, a Gates Foundation spokesperson pointed me to a piece by its CEO, Mark Suzman, arguing that “IP fundamentally underpins innovation, including the work that has helped create vaccines so quickly.”

-Yes, this IP model is fundamental to creating vaccines that have no evidence of being effective to treat a virus that is only deadly to the elderly or very obese, and that was required to open lockdowns that were supported on the basis of scientifically fraudulent computer forecasts models at Imperial College and The University of Washington that Bill Gates funded.
+Yes, this IP model is fundamental to creating vaccines that have no evidence of being adequate to treat a virus that is only deadly to the elderly or very obese, and that was required to open lockdowns that were supported based on scientifically fraudulent computer forecasts models at Imperial College and The University of Washington that Bill Gates funded.

 Bill Gates Lying About The Effect of IP Restrictions on Public Health